 We drove over the Nevada state line unto the Arizona state line and parked.
 Parking is free if you park in Arizona (which is right over the border of Nevada.)
-We didn’t do the tour of the power plant but we spent the entire time walking the dam and seeing all of the different views.
-We went at the end of December and it was very cold.
+We didn’t do the tour of the power plant, but we spent the entire time walking the dam and seeing all of the different views.
+We went at the end of December, and it was freezing.
 Anytime you’re by such a large body of water like that it gets pretty cold.

 I loved the two big clock towers on the border of each state.
 It doesn’t even take but half a minute to hop, skip and jump from one state to the next.
 One clock tower is in Arizona, and the other clock tower is in Nevada.
 It was so neat to be in two different states, and with two different time zones, and at the exact same time!